• Skip to primary navigation

 You’ll feel a gentle tap on your wrist and an alert will pop up on your Apple Watch.
 Just tap on it to see the ambient decibel level and more information about hearing loss.

-For content, a soft whisper is around the 40 decibel range, while a jet taking off is about 120 decibels.
-You can find more information about decibels and hearing loss from this OSHA webpage.
+For context, a soft whisper is around the 40 decibel range, while a jet taking off is about 120 decibels.

-For one, the Noise app is only available on the Apple Watch Series 4.
+For one, the Noise app is only available on the Apple Watch Series 4 and later.
 Older Apple Watch models will not be able to use it as an app directly from the Apple Watch.

 Also note that there’s no actual Noise app installed on your Apple Watch on the older Apple Watch units.
 You can explore other apps for similar feature if you have an older Apple Watch.
 One such app is DecibelX.

-On older Watch unit, you can however enable monitoring Headphone Audio levels as shown below.
+On older Watch units, you can however enable monitoring Headphone Audio levels as shown below.

 Where is noise App on Apple Watch